ericrogler/Green-Book/README.md

 - It's self-published, so no other middle man
 - It's free for you, the user/reader

-## Full Length Text Version
-Best for desktop viewers or for people who don't want to click through multiple pages.

 ## Navigation by Chapter
 This splits the text by chapter across multiple pages.

 - Manager TL;DR
 - Actual Overview
 - Legality
+- General Management (for Teaching)
+- Management Case A: Scaling Growth
+- Management Case B: Communications and Operations
+- Management Case C: Macro and Micro
-- Management 101
+- Classroom & Behavior Management
 - Standards / Objectives
 - Roadblocks To Teaching
 - Metrics Of Success
+- Analysis, Probability, and Statistics
 - Source(s) of Truth
 - Communication, Design, and Usability
 - “Agile” Teaching Framework
-- Learning Methodologies
+- Learning Methodologies and Teaching Methods
 - Homework
 - Teacher-Client Relations
 - Assistant Teachers